Sebda International Conference

 • hear about, and learn from, the lived experience of the CYP themselves as well as those who care for them.

-Through Keynote presentations by experts in the field, the sharing of academic papers by researchers and practitioner workshops, we will explore, in relation to children and young people of all ages, such themes as
+Through Keynote presentations by experts in the field, the sharing of academic papers by researchers and practitioner workshops, we explored, in relation to children and young people of all ages, such themes as

 • Mental Health